CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 ## Overview

-This hands‑on lab guides participants through building and automating a smart store‑operations agent using Microsoft Copilot Studio.
-Participants will explore ingesting and indexing product catalogs, policy documents, website content and service‑desk data while leveraging AI models like text embeddings, language models and generative AI.
-The lab will cover customizing knowledge topics and automating workflows for product search, order placement, Dataverse logging and Zendesk ticket creation.
+This hands‑on lab guides participants through building and automating a smart store operations agent using Microsoft Copilot Studio.
+Participants will explore ingesting and indexing product catalogs, policy documents, website content, and service desk data while leveraging AI models such as text embeddings, language models, and generative AI.
+The lab will cover customizing knowledge topics and automating workflows for product search, order placement, Dataverse logging, and Zendesk ticket creation.
 Additionally, participants will learn to publish their finished agent to custom channels such as Microsoft Teams or a web portal.

 ## Objective

-Learn to build and automate a smart store‑operations agent using Microsoft Copilot Studio, leveraging AI models like text embeddings, language models, and generative AI.
+Learn to build and automate a smart store operations agent using Microsoft Copilot Studio, leveraging AI models like text embeddings, language models, and generative AI.
 By the end of this lab, you will:

-- **Setting up Pre-Requisites for Store operations Agent:** Understand how to set up your Power Platform tenant, enable the Copilot Studio free trial, and configure Azure AI and Dataverse permissions.
+- **Setting up Prerequisites for Store Operations Agent:** Understand how to set up your Power Platform tenant, enable the Copilot Studio free trial, and configure Azure AI and Dataverse permissions.

-- **Create Store‑Operations Agent in Copilot Studio:** Get insights on spinning up a new Copilot Studio agent, assigning it a name and description, and connecting initial knowledge sources (product catalog, policy docs, website content).
+- **Create Store Operations Agent in Copilot Studio:** Get insights on spinning up a new Copilot Studio agent, assigning it a name and description, and connecting initial knowledge sources (product catalog, policy docs, website content).

-- **Build Advanced AI Workflows for Orders & Tickets:** Understand how to extend your agent with retrieval‑augmented prompts, configure actions to record orders in Dataverse, and integrate Zendesk to auto‑create support tickets.
+- **Build Advanced AI Workflows for Orders & Tickets:** Understand how to extend your agent with retrieval-augmented prompts, configure actions to record orders in Dataverse, and integrate Zendesk to automatically create support tickets.

-- **Deploy & Publish Your Agent to Microsoft Teams:** Get insights on packaging and publishing your completed agent into a Teams channel, then validating end‑to‑end functionality—product lookup, order placement, and ticket creation—directly within Teams.
+- **Deploy & Publish Your Agent to Microsoft Teams:** Get insights on packaging and publishing your completed agent into a Teams channel, then validate end‑to‑end functionality—product lookup, order placement, and ticket creation—directly within Teams.

-## Pre-requisites
+## Prerequisites

 Participants should have the following prerequisites: